kimzaaa/Calculator-fk/README.md

 2. extract the file
 3. go to dist --> calc --> calc.exe

-you are ready to go!
+you are ready to go!!